ZacharyMcKinney/GlucoImpact/README.md

 - Python for easier data visualization
 - Data visualization to display how foods may spike BGL
 - Track BGL deltas for each food item or meal
+- Streamline the process of logging food

 ## Usage
 1. **Start the program** by running 'main.py'.
 2. **Enter in a food entry** with two options.
 Then add the BGL delta.
+   - Option 1: Manually enter in food.
-   - Select a photo.
+   - Option 2: Select a photo.
 An OpenAI API key will need to be set in Food_ID
-   - Manually enter in food.
-3. **Input BGL data** with spreadsheet data of BGL and time.
+3. **Look at food Impact** with two options.
+   - Option 1: Look up a single food and analyze its BGL impact
+   - Option 2: Look at all the foods on a single graph
+4. **Remove food entries if needed**
-4. The app will:
+#### The app will:
    - Store the food and BGL delta in a local SQLite database
    - Graph a food and it's BGL data
    - Graph all foods and their averages